A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement

+In order to test and explore our approach, we direct our attention to the task of \textit{narrative analysis}, which is highly subjective by nature.
+Several works have constructed and annotated datasets for capturing various narrative aspects in texts~\cite{baiamonte2016annotating,delmonte-marchesini-2017-semantically,papalampidi2019movie,volpetti2020temporal,swanson-etal-2014-identifying,li2017annotating,saldias2020exploring}.
+As our use-case, we choose to utilize the recent work by~\citet{levi2022}, who have developed a sentence-level multi-label annotation scheme, consisting of three different narrative plot elements: \textit{Complication}, \textit{Resolution} and \textit{Success}, and used it to annotate a dataset of news article sentences.
+Together, these three elements capture a typical tension-release plot type, varied by the different possible elements combinations.

-We make two main observations: first -- there is notable disagreement on the first level, i.e., on whether or not there is a narrative plot in the sentence at all; and second -- given an agreement on the first level, the agreement on the second level, i.e., on which of the narrative elements appear in the sentence, is considerably higher.
-We move on to perform a qualitative analysis of disagreement cases, and discuss different sources of disagreement in each of the two decomposed levels of annotation.
-We conclude by suggesting how to use these insights to improve inter-annotator agreement (or rather preserve it where appropriate), as well as how to utilize our decomposition-based analysis to detect and evaluate sources of inter-annotator disagreement in other annotation schemes.
+First, we apply the \textit{theoretically-driven} strategy to perform a conceptual decomposition of the annotation task into two separate questions/levels, each addressing a different level of disagreement: (1) \textbf{whether} or not a narrative plot exists in the text, and (2) \textbf{which} plot elements exist in the text.
+We then employ statistical analysis in order to quantify how much of the inter-annotator disagreement can be explained by each of the two levels.
+We make two main observations: first -- there is notable disagreement on the first level, i.e., on whether or not there is a narrative plot in the sentence at all; and second -- given an agreement on the first level, there is a notable improvement in the agreement on the second level, i.e., on which of the narrative elements appear in the sentence.
+In addition, we briefly discuss possible sources for disagreement in each of the two decomposition levels.